tony-o/perl6-xoo/README.md

 `@.relations`

-This accepts a list of key values, the key defining the accessor name, the later a hash describing the relationship.  `:has-one` and `:has-many` are both used to dictate whether a DBO model returns an inflated object (:has-one) or a filterable object (:has-many).
+This accepts a list of key values, the key defining the accessor name, the later a hash describing the relationship.  `:has-one` and `:has-many` are both used to dictate whether a Koos model returns an inflated object (:has-one) or a filterable object (:has-many).

 ## Methods